27Shambhavi/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

 ## Description

-In this milestone, a secure user authentication system was developed using **Streamlit, MySQL, JWT, and Ngrok**.
+In this milestone, a secure user authentication system was developed using **Streamlit, sqlite, JWT, and Ngrok**.
 This system provides user signup, login, dashboard access, and password recovery functionality.

 ## Features Implemented